tech-eng-dev/Angular-Electron-Weather/README.md

 `npm start`

 ### Build
-- `electron-builder` package was used to build packages for Mac, Windows, Linux
+- `electron-builder` package was used to build packages for Mac, Windows, Linux: run `npm install -g electron-builder`
 - Run these commands to build for each platform:
 `npm run electron:mac`
 `npm run electron:windows`